 The whole time you are lactating, you’ll be making milk twenty-four hours a day.
-It collects in the tiny ducts throughout your breast and makes you feel more and more full as time passes between nursings.
+It collects in the tiny ducts throughout your breast and makes you feel more and more full as time passes between feedings.
 You produce milk fastest when your breast is emptiest, most slowly when your breast feels full.
 That’s why it doesn’t make sense to “wait for your breast to fill” before nursing again.
-The ducts in our breasts make small storage tanks, but they connect to many powerful factories.
-Nursing more often puts those factories into high gear and produces more milk.
-Nursing less often sends a strong signal to cut back on overall production.
+The ducts in our breasts make pretty small storage tanks, but they connect to many powerful factories.
+Feeding more often puts those factories into high gear and produces more milk.
+Feeding less often sends a strong signal to cut back on overall production.

 Your between-feedings “seeped” milk is a rather lowfat milk.
 When your baby nurses, she first drinks this “soup course”.
 But the action of her nursing begins to draw down a higher and higher fat milk.
 Most of what she gets from that breast is a medium-fat “main course,” but near the end, when she isn’t swallowing very often, she gets the highest fat milk of all – like the small, high-fat dessert after your own meal.
 If she nurses again soon after, the fat tends to be mixed all through the milk.
 As the time between nursings gets longer, the difference between low fat and high fat milk becomes greater and greater.